+1.4582212603

 • About Jim Olmsted

-About Jim Olmsted
+• Jim Olmsted Perspective

 Jim Olmsted Scholarship

-James Olmsted has authored numerous publications delving into environmental law, conservation strategies, and biodiversity protection.
+Jim Olmsted has authored numerous publications delving into environmental law, conservation strategies, and biodiversity protection.
 His works have contributed to the legal and academic spheres, showcasing his understanding and commitment to environmental causes.

 Representing Nonconcurrent Generations: The Problem of Now